diamondjones2019/MySQLWorkbench/README.md

 # MySQL Workbench

-I have attached a CSV file & SQL text file of the data
+I have attached a CSV file & SQL text file of the data "Customers" in MySQl Workbench

-I am practicing Querying data from a table
+Querying data from a table